resir014/resir014-tilde/_stuff/mastodon.md

 ## Disclaimer / Terms of Engagement

-This is a blanket disclaimer which applies to all instances that I own and included on the preceding list.
+This is a blanket disclaimer which applies to all instances that I have an account in.
 Should there be changes to these terms, I will notify my followers accordingly.

 ### Boosted posts